 As with any other medication, be sure to follow all the directions you’ve received from your veterinarian and follow all package instructions.

 Before touching your cat’s face or handling the medication, be sure to wash your hands.
 This prevents contamination and/or the spread of infection.
 Be sure to keep the eye dropper’s tip clean and don’t let it come into contact with your cat’s eyes, eyelids or any other surface.
 If that happens, be sure to wipe the eye dropper off with a clean cloth before treating your cat.

-One tip: be sure to avoid being or acting stressed during this procedure.
+One tip: try to avoid getting stressed during this procedure.
 Cats will perceive your anxiousness and will in turn become even more anxious.
 Try first just holding your pet and calmly petting them.
 Maybe even try playing some soothing, relaxing music in the background to help you both stay calm.

 Here are the steps for administering your cat’s eye drops:

 1. Clean the eye area: your vet may want you to first gently clean any discharge or other debris from your cat’s eyes.
-You can do this with a soft washcloth dipped in warm water—but no soap.
+You can do this with a soft washcloth dipped in cooled boiled water—but no soap.

 - In your lap: while seated in a chair or on the floor, hold your cat firmly in your lap with your non-dominant hand, putting your forearm across her body to keep her from jumping away.

-- Ask for help: consider is asking another person to either hold the cat or administer the eye drops.
+- Ask for help: consider asking another person to either hold your cat or administer the eye drops.
 This might be the easiest way to manage a difficult or aggressive cat.